AMTCopyright: © AMT

 The Institute for Advanced Mining Technologies (AMT) at the RWTH Aachen began its operations in 2009 under the management of Univ.
 Prof. Dr.-Ing.
 Karl Nienhaus.
 As a result of merging the two institutes of IBH (Institute for Mining and Metallurgy) and BGMR (Operating material for the mining of mineral raw materials), the core competences in the field of raw material mining and heavy equipment technology were combined under one roof.

-In addition to research and development, the core tasks include teaching in the industrial study courses of ‚Raw materials Engineering‘ and ‚Disposal Engineering‘ and the respective major subjects involved.
+In addition to research and development, the core tasks include teaching in the industrial study courses of ‚Raw materials Engineering‘ and 'Sustainable Resources and energy Supply, B.Sc.' and the respective major subjects involved.
 The AMT supports students of these courses in numerous lectures and exercises in mechanical engineering.
 Contents of lectures range from mechanical foundation skills through to mechanical and mining-related experiments as well as specific problems in raw materials mining and heavy equipment technology.